Student Ambassador Program

 The membership committee oversees internal membership development by helping to support and aid group morale.
 We also plan socials and end-of-the-year dinners to celebrate and reward our accomplishments.
 The Membership committee also runs recruitment of new members into the Ambassador Program.

-Email our Membership Director Morgan Fitzgerald.
+Email Membership Director Olivia Bernard.

 If you’ve seen or heard of any events going on during Red & White Week, it is because this committee planned and organized it!
 Each year, the Homecoming Committee plans all events surrounding Homecoming, including group spirit competitions, Wear Red, Get Fed, and all things Red & White Week!